 - A polished live show

-- You’ve managed to get together some decent looking video (more important that video quality is performance quality) of you performing live in front of actual people who appear like they care that you exist and aren’t in it for the free drinks.
+- A decent live video (more important that video quality is performance quality) of you performing in front of actual people who appear as if they care that you exist.

-- You’ve got a regularly updated and current website and a presence on social networks.
+- A search engine friendly website and a presence on social networks.

-- You’ve got a bio that doesn’t have a second paragraph that begins with “and then when he was two” (or similar) and discusses real accomplishments – people you’ve played with, written with, opening gigs for bigger acts etc etc…
+- A bio that doesn’t have a second paragraph starting with “and then when he was two” (or similar) that touches on people you’ve played with, written with, opened gigs for etc.

-- You’ve spent quality time with other musicians and traded business ideas and information in ways that benefit everyone involved.
+- Quality time with other musicians tradinf business ideas and information

-- You have managed your own project enough to know what you aren’t good at doing on your own and what specifically you need the most help with.
+- Having managed your own project enough to know what you aren’t good at doing on your own and what specifically you need the most help with.

 Most music managers I’ve met have fallen into a few basic categories: